 You’re not alone.
 The National Sleep Foundation found that 60% of Americans experienced a sleep problem almost every night, including waking in the night.
 While some wake time during nightly rest is normal, spending large portions of the evening lying awake staring at the ceiling is not.
 It can lead to feeling unrested the next day, reduced focus at work, and a slew of other unpleasant symptoms associated with sleep deficiency.

 To prevent these side effects and stay asleep through the majority of your night, a good first place to start is the why behind the problem.
+Here are 5 reasons you might be having trouble staying asleep at night.

 Stress is a commonality among many sleeping problems.
 It might be that you stay awake in bed for hours every night cycling through work problems or personal issues.
 Stress often causes insomnia by either affecting how long it takes you to fall asleep or by waking you throughout the night.
 The National Sleep Foundation notes that stress causes hyperarousal, which can disrupt the balance between sleep and wakefulness.